taoky/presenced/README.md

 # presenced

 - presenced: Opens `$XDG_RUNTIME_DIR/app/com.discordapp.Discord/discord-ipc-0` and `$XDG_RUNTIME_DIR/run/user/1000/discord-ipc-0`, acts like a Discord client, and sends state info to given HTTP server.
-- presence-http: A simple HTTP server that listens for `presenced` POSTed data at `/state`, and gives a friendly HTML at `/`.
+- presence_http: A simple HTTP server that listens for `presenced` POSTed data at `/state`, and gives a friendly HTML at `/`.
+- os_presence: An example client that reports kernel version, distro & desktop environment name, and uptime to `presenced`.

 ## Deployment